usmanahsan2114/admin-spotify/DEPLOYMENT.md

 ### Using Supabase as Production Database (Postgres)

-Since we are using Supabase for both local development and production, the setup is identical.
+**CRITICAL: Supabase is the SINGLE SOURCE OF TRUTH for all environments.**

+We use Supabase Postgres for **Localhost**, **Preview**, and **Production**.
+There is no local MySQL or SQLite database.

 1. **Production Environment Variables**:
    - Ensure `NODE_ENV=production`
-   - Use the same Supabase credentials (or a separate production project)
+   - Use the **SAME** Supabase project credentials for consistency (or a dedicated production project if preferred, but ensure schema matches).
-   - Set `CORS_ORIGIN` to your production frontend domain
+   - Set `CORS_ORIGIN` to your production frontend and storefront domains.

+2. **Database Sync**:
+   - The database schema is managed via Sequelize migrations.
+   - Always run `npx sequelize-cli db:migrate` when deploying to a new environment to ensure the schema is up to date.

 2. **Run Migrations**:
    ```bash